lfilho/cosco.vim/CONTRIBUTING.md

 2. Look, if the `cosco_eval#Specials()` function can provide a decision.
 If yes, move on to the 4. point.
 If not, go on to 3.
 3. Go through the general conditions which are mostly in a code.
-4. Now add a comma/semicolon, remove it or skip the previous line.
+4. Now add a comma/semicolon/double point, remove it or skip the previous line.

 For more information, take a look into the file.